ImpossibleMushroom/gonotes/README.md

 # GoNotes

 GoNotes is a self hostable alternative to sites like Hastebin / Pastebin.
-It is arguable no where near as feature rich nor supported as Hastebin nor Pastebin.
+It is no where near as feature rich nor supported as Hastebin nor Pastebin.
 This project was an easy way for me to learn about web servers in Golang.

 ## Installation